Best Running Gloves of 2025

 Several years back, Ultimate Direction made one of the first running-specific convertible gloves with their Ultimate Direction Ultra Flip Glove, and the iRunFar team has been using them ever since.
 These gloves have evolved through the years to be warmer, more durable, and better at warding off the weather.

-In the current iteration, the glove features a grid fleece that is soft inside.
-The tips of the thumbs and index fingers have a faux-suede patch meant to provide touchscreen capability, but it doesn’t work very reliably for us.
-The gloves extend a fair distance down the wrist for protection.
+In the current iteration, the glove is made of a soft grid fleece.
+The tips of the thumbs and index fingers have a faux-suede patch meant to provide touchscreen capability, but we haven’t found it to work very well.
+We appreciated that the wrists of these gloves extend a fair distance to provide extra protection.

-The over-mitt stows atop the wrist and can be deployed over the glove to add protection.
+The overmitt, which is made from waterproof Cordura, stows atop the wrist and can be deployed over the glove to add protection.
 We’ve found the waterproofing of the mitten cover to work very well, even in robust weather conditions.
-However, note that the over-mitt doesn’t fully cover the inner glove, so your hands won’t stay totally dry if you’re in foul weather.
-Also, we found that in a downpour, if we’re walking with our hands at our sides, the over-mitt will actually fill with water.
+However, note that the overmitt doesn’t fully cover the inner glove, so your hands won’t stay totally dry if you’re in foul weather.
+Also, we found that in a downpour, if walking with our hands at our sides, the overmitt will fill with water.

-We’ve found the inner glove is less durable than those with silicone grippers on their palms and fingers, as the silicone takes on some of the friction created when grabbing things.
+We’ve found the inner glove is less durable than those with silicone grippers on their palms and fingers, as the silicone is more durable when grabbing sharp rocks.
 But that’s a minor complaint for a wickedly awesome, versatile convertible running glove.
-One of our testers took these gloves while setting an unsupported FKT on the 100-mile high-altitude Nolan’s 14 line in Colorado and noted that while they looked a little worse for the wear after plenty of scrambling over rocks, there was no visible damage.
-Several of our team members have been using a single pair of these gloves for several years of running and fastpacking adventures and have found that they’ve held up well.
+One of our testers took these gloves while setting an unsupported FKT on the 100-mile high-altitude Nolan’s 14 line in Colorado and noted that while they looked a little worse for wear after plenty of scrambling over rocks, there was no major damage.
+Several of our team members have been using a single pair of these gloves for multiple years of running and fastpacking adventures and have found that they’ve held up well.

 Check out our in-depth Ultimate Direction Apparel review to learn more about these gloves.